tarantool/doc/doc/archive/tdb.rst

 fibers.
 The display features include: using different colors for different situations, including line numbers, and adding hints.

-It is not supplied as part of the Tarantool repository; it must be installed separately.
+It is not supplied as part of the Tarantool repository; it must b\e installed separately.
 Here is the usual way:

 .. code-block:: console